This is a guest post from Susan Bonser of the Adams County Journal.

 Two of these venues are really stores, but they have created extensive exhibits that are free to view and you might find interesting.

-First, an odd and unique local attraction and family business is Mister Ed’s Elephant Museum.
-He has more than 12,000 elephant figurines and gardens with fish ponds for a little walk through.
-Of course the nearby fudge, roasted peanuts, and candies are for sale, but exploring the museum and gardens are free-of-charge.
+First, an odd and unique local attraction and family business is Mr. Ed’s Elephant Museum.
+He has more than 12,000 elephant figurines and gardens with fish ponds for a little walkthrough.
+Of course, the nearby fudge, roasted peanuts, and candies are for sale, but exploring the museum and gardens are free-of-charge.